FY 2013

 Outline of the event

-The Kyoto High School Collaborative Research Council conducts this program with the aim of motivating high school students to learn so that they can move toward the future and contributing to the promotion of career education at each school.
+The Kyoto High School-University Collaborative Research Council aims to motivate high school students to learn for the future and to contribute to the promotion of career education at each school.

 sg_orinarl_2010_2